Spousal Liability for Debts

 Q.) What are the two exceptions?

 A.) First, you would be liable for household articles and supplies bought for the family and used by the family.
 But, you are only liable if you are living with your spouse when the items are purchased.
 The second exception makes you liable for any necessary medical services your spouse receives.
-Expenses incurred by a spouse for care received in a nursing home are necessary medical services.
 Again, this section only applies if you are living together.
 Remember, if you and your spouse live in separate households, you are not responsible for these debts.

 Q.) Are there any other ways that I could be responsible for my spouse’s debts?